cleanlab/cleanlab-tools/README.md

 # cleanlab-tools

-Miscellaneous cookbooks covering applications of Cleanlab, as well as code shared for purposes of education and reproducibility/transparency.
+Cookbooks showcasing various applications of Cleanlab, as well as code shared for: education, reproducibility, transparency.

 | Example                                                                                | Description                                                                                                                               |